(Here I skip parts of the memoir about some of the first months in Europe early in 1971.)

 “Non c’è,” said one.

 “Può essere là,” the same man said, pointing vaguely in the direction of the studios.
-I understood “là.” (there) which was enough.
-So he meant, I guess, that Tonino was not in the room, rather than that he was somewhere else in the vicinity.
+I understood “là” (there), which was enough.
+So he meant, I guess, that Tonino was not in the room, rather that he was somewhere else in the vicinity.

 I went walking through the nearby lots.
 Open-doored, empty studios.
 A costume shop full of all kinds of elaborate, ecclesiastical robes.
-Within the vast hall, it felt as if the costumes were waiting for actors to parade in them on religious festival.
+Within the vast hall, it felt as if the costumes were waiting for actors to parade in them in a religious festival.
 Two women sewing in the vastness.

 “C’è Tonino?”
 I asked.
 They looked up and smiled and shrugged.